-This recipe for Air Fryer Egg Bites comes together super-fast with minimal prep and cleanup!
+This recipe for Air Fryer Egg Bites is a quick and easy breakfast with minimal prep and cleanup!

 Close up of an air fryer egg bite